 Even some of the best websites are downright blah.
 These wastes of cyberspace don’t get results.
 That’s probably why the back key on your keyboard is always the first one to wear out!

 Great writing can give you the edge that attracts a customer to buy from you instead of your competition.
 It makes you look smart and trustworthy.
 It’s impactful, relevant and relatable.
-It builds your brand, which in turn grows your business.
+It builds your brand and creates trust for it, which in turn grows your business.

 A good website does more than just provide information.
 It motivates visitors to take the next step, whether that’s to call you for more information, subscribe to your newsletter, book an appointment, or place an order.
 When visitors click off your site without doing one of those things, you’ve lost them!

 A professional website copywriter can choose the right words to resonate with your visitors and inspire them to take action.
+Good copy tells, compels and sells!
 After all, you’re not offering a public service.
 You’re running a business, and you need results!

 Right, so now, don’t blow it!
+Pictures and words go hand-in-hand.
 Pretty graphics are nice, but without good copy, your investment in web design will be a waste.
 It’s like you’ve driven halfway across the bridge, but now you’re at a standstill in the middle.
 Keep moving forward and get to the other side.
 That’s where your sales will happen!

 Powerful web copy seals the deal.
-Words are what sell.
-They go hand-in-hand with quality design to create your most persuasive marketing tool.
+Words sell.
+And when paired with quality design, they create your most persuasive marketing tool.

 When you hire a professional web copywriter, someone who brings proven skills and marketing experience to the job, you can feel confident in the content he or she creates.
-And the money you invest in that copy should come back to you many times over in the leads and sales it generates for your business.
+It feels right.
+You’re proud of how your website reads and can’t wait for customers to land on it.
+The money you invest in that copy should come back to you many times over in the leads and sales it generates for your business.